-The minimum standards to be considered for approval of provisional chapter status include:
+The minimum prerequisites to be considered for approval for obtaining provisional chapter status must include:

-- Roster of five founding Board of Directors who are committed to paying IEC membership dues once the founding board has set their dues structure. - Letter of Intent submitted to the IEC National President outlining the chapter's intention for creating an IEC Chapter.
-This must include all areas/counties the chapter will cover. - Provisional Chapter Application completed.
+- Roster of five Electrical Contractors which are part of the founding Board of Directors who are committed to paying IEC national membership dues at the current rate, and chapter dues once the founding board has set their dues structure. - Letter of Intent will be submitted to the IEC National Membership Committee, addressed to the National President, outlining the chapter's intention for creating an IEC Chapter.
+This LOI must identify all counties being requested as their territory in which the chapter can reasonably serve.
+Upon approval by the Membership Committee, the LOI and a letter of endorsement from the Membership Committee will then be forwarded to the National President for final approval. - Completed Provisional Chapter Application. - The proposed chapter name which will include "IEC" and be unique as to not conflict with existing chapter charters.